TakeprofitTechnology/ReleaseNotes/Social trading (New application for copying deals) .md

 ## Version 2025.7.7.896 (7 July, 2025)
 ### Changes
 * Main header is now inactive if popup is opened;
+* Fixed the bug with Copied PnL values became unknown sometimes;

 ## Version 2025.7.4.605 (4 July, 2025)
 ### Changes